-Brazil prepares to vote land bill despite threat of environmental boycott
+Brazil delays vote on land bill amid threat of environmental boycott

 That is down from up to 16.5 square kilometers in the initial proposal.
 Lawmakers also removed an earlier provision making more recently settled properties eligible for deeds.

-Reporting by Jake Spring and Maria Carolina Marcello; Editing by Steve Orlofsky
+Reporting by Jake Spring and Maria Carolina Marcello; Editing by Steve Orlofsky and David Gregorio